ktaranov/sqlserver-kit/Utilities/README.md

  - Define and manage SQL Server alertsMonitor SQL Server Agent logs

+## ApexSQL Enforce
+<a id="apexsql-enforce"></a>
+Download page: [ApexSQL Enforce]<br/>
+Release date: 2018-07-19<br/>
+Support Version: 2008/2012/2014/2016/2017<br/>
+Author: ApexSQL<br/>
+Free version: No<br/>
+Price: $299

+ - Review databases and individual SQL scripts
+ - Import and export rulesProcess unattended via the CLI
+ - Seamlessly integrate into your CI/CD processLeverage a library of 100+ pre-written rules
+ - Create custom rules with a built in IDE
+ - Write custom rules in C# or VB.NETCreate HTML reports and XML exports
+ - Integrate with SSMS and Visual Studio
+ - Generate SQL to fix violations

 ## DBBest T-SQL Analyzer
 <a id="dbbest-t-sql-analyzer"></a>
 Download page: [DBBest T-SQL Analyzer]<br/>